ThriceGood/NoteBook/README.md

 ![alt tag](https://raw.githubusercontent.com/ThriceGood/NoteBook/master/pictures/4.png)

 The create note form is in a Bootstrap modal.
 From here you and also add new tags and types.
-The Summernote editor can be used to give your notes basic styling as well as to ad hyperlinks and embedded videos.
+The Summernote editor can be used to give your notes basic styling as well as to add hyperlinks and embedded videos.

 ![alt tag](https://raw.githubusercontent.com/ThriceGood/NoteBook/master/pictures/5.png)